ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 ### Step 4: Define key transactions
-In order to defined key transaction which are most important for you in the BlueCopute environment, you can specify those from the list of discovered transactions.
+In order to defined key transaction which are most important for you in the _BlueCompute_ environment, you can specify those from the list of discovered transactions.
 To create a key transaction follow the instructions on [https://docs.newrelic.com/docs/apm/transactions/key-transactions/creating-key-transactions](https://docs.newrelic.com/docs/apm/transactions/key-transactions/creating-key-transactions).

 Key transactions can be defined for NewRelic supported application types.
 We have defined one key transaction for each supported node.js and java microservice application of the